Looking for a great kids’ brownies recipe?

 - 50g dark chocolate chopped into chunks

-STEP 1: Prepare all your ingredients.
+To make these rich kids’ brownies, start by preparing your ingredients.
 Chop up the milk and white chocolate into chips, and the dark chocolate into rough chunks.

-STEP 4: Whisk together the eggs and sugar until the mixture is pale and thick – around 5-6 minutes with an electric whisk.
+Whisk together the eggs and sugar until the mixture is pale and thick – around 5-6 minutes with an electric whisk.
 The mixture should be thick enough to leave trails on the surface when poured from a spoon.

-STEP 6: Now sift (again) the sifted flour and cocoa into the mixture.
+Your brownies are nearly ready.
+The next step is to sift (again) the sifted flour and cocoa into the mixture.
 Fold together, but don’t over-mix.
 There may be some licking of spoons between step 5 and step 6 in less disciplined kitchens but we don’t EVER do that sort of thing.
 Obviously.